CODEwithHARiiSH/Game_Of_Life/README.md

 * Source code is gameoflife.py
-* Use autorun.py for selecting grid randomly
+* Use run_GOL.py file for running the code.
+   * Instructions will be printed on the screen
-* use manual_run.py for manualy making the grid
+   * 1 for auto intilizing grid and 2 for manual selecting grid

 The coverage for gameoflife.py and test_gameoflife.py is 100%